How to Use Swore vs. Sworn (Irregular Verb Conjugations)

 What’s the past tense of “swear”?

-Swearing describes when people use rude or offensive language, usually because they’re angry.
+Swearing describes the use of rude or offensive language, usually uttered of anger.

 Tenses of the verb “swear”